-- 1. Examples of Prohibited Conduct Related to Sexual Assault Conduct prohibited by this policy includes, but is not limited to: - A. Unwanted sexual contact with a stranger or a friend, acquaintance, spouse, current dating partner, or former intimate partner - B. Unwanted sexual contact committed by force, threat, surprise, coercion, or intimidation - C. Unwanted physical contact, such as touching, brushing, fondling, and groping the body - D. Sexual contact without active consent - E. Indecent exposure or non-consensual voyeurism
+- 1. Examples of Prohibited Conduct Related to Sexual Assault Conduct prohibited by this policy includes, but is not limited to: - A. Unwanted sexual contact with a stranger or a friend, acquaintance, spouse, current dating partner, or former intimate partner

+- B. Unwanted sexual contact committed by force, threat, surprise, coercion, intimidation, or through use of mental or physical helplessness - C. Unwanted physical contact, such as touching, brushing, fondling, and groping the body - D. Sexual contact assault and/or battery - E. Sexual contact without consent